kruser/prettier-sql/README.md

 - Format standalone SQL (.sql) files
 - Configure SQL keyword case (uppercase, lowercase, or preserve)
 - Configure comma position (end of line or start of line)
+- Align leading commas under the 'T' of SELECT
+- Align column aliases for better readability
+- Place semicolons on their own line
+- Indent AND/OR clauses under their parent condition

 ## Installation